-Hepatitis B is used to prevent chronic hepatitis B virus (HBV) infection.
+Hepatitis B is used to prevent Hepatitis B virus infection.

 How hepatitis b works

 Hepatitis B is a vaccine.
 It helps develop immunity by initiating a mild infection.
 This type of infection does not cause illness, but it does stimulate the body's immune system to produce antibodies to protect against any future infections.